liferay/liferay-docs/devGuide/en/chapters/11-customizing-with-hooks.markdown

 ![Figure 11.5: In this example, searching for *Nose Model* returns one user with the matching job title.](../../images/indexer-hook-search.png)

 As you can see, hooks serve to enhance the functionality of your portal and applications.
-Next, we will take a look at the RTL Hook and how it can enhance both your portal and plugins.
+Next, we will take a look at Liferay's Right to Left Language Support and how it can enhance both your portal and plugins.

-## Displaying Right-to-Left Content with the RTL Hook [](id=displaying-rtl-content-with-rtl-hook-liferay-portal-6-2-dev-guide-11-en)
+## Supporting Right-to-Left Languages in Plugins [](id=supporting-right-to-left-languages-in-pl-liferay-portal-6-2-dev-guide-11-en)

 Middle Eastern languages, such as Hebrew and Arabic, are written predominantly right-to-left (RTL).
 However, many sites written RTL also have left-to-right